ryantm/home-manager-template/README.md

 # Tutorial

-1. Click the "Use this template" button on GitHub
-2. Clone your repository onto the computer you want to configure
-3. Edit `./home.nix` to be how you want it.
+1. Copy `flake.nix` into the directory with your `home.nix` file.
+You may copy the example `home.nix` file in this repository, if you don't have one already.
+2. Commit the `flake.nix` file into your git repository.
+3. Run `nix flake update` to establish a `flake.lock` file.
-4. Run the switch script to switch to your configuration:
+4. When you want to switch home-manager configurations, run:

-    ```sh
-    ./switch.sh
-    ```

-    which is shorthand for:

     ```
     nix develop -c "home-manager switch"
     ```

 # Caveats